 By consuming probiotics, the number of good bacteria in the digestive tract of the Little One will increase.
 This will suppress the growth of bad bacteria, which can trigger digestive disorders.
 Parents can also provide yoghurt, formula milk that has been fortified with probiotics, as well as fermented food, such as tempeh.

 So, do not underestimate digestive disorders, as a healthy digestion is a start to an optimal growth and development of the Little One.

 Mohon maaf, halaman untuk artikel

-Healthy Digestion, the Start of an Optimal Growth and Development for the Little One belum tersedia untuk bahasa inggris.
+Healthy Guts, the Beginning of the Little One's Optimal Growth and Development belum tersedia untuk bahasa inggris.
 Apakah Bunda dan Ayah ingin melihat artikel lainnya dengan kategori yang sama ?